What is computer vison?

 Physical objects are detected and tracked in real-time with computer vision.
 This information is then used to realistically place virtual objects in a physical environment.

-Images of crops taken from satellites, drones, or planes can be analysed to monitor harvests, detect weed emergence, or identify crop nutrient deficiency.
+Images of crops taken from satellites, drones, or planes can be analyzed to monitor harvests, detect weed emergence, or identify crop nutrient deficiency.

 Self-driving cars use real-time object identification and tracking to gather information about what's happening around a car and route the car accordingly.

-Photos or images captured by other medical devices can be analysed to provide to help doctors identify problems and make diagnoses more quickly and accurately.
+Photos or images captured by other medical devices can be analyzed to provide to help doctors identify problems and make diagnoses more quickly and accurately.

 Object detection and tracking is used for play and strategy analysis.

 Computer vision can monitor manufacturing machinery for maintenance purposes.
 It can also be used to monitor product quality and packaging on a production line.

 The system identifies people or objects, such as cars, in a space and tracks their movement within that space.

 Computer vision can be applied to identify individuals.